 Still having difficulty locating a policy?
 If you need further assistance locating a policy, please contact the administrative policy program manager at 518-564-2538 and we will be happy to assist you.

 - Who writes these policies?
 Who is responsible for their content?

 All administrative policies have a policy owner.
 The administrative policy program manager is responsible for assigning an owner to each policy as part of the approval process.
 The owner is responsible for writing content for the policy, ensuring that policies are accurate and current, and answering questions about the policy.
 Typically, the owner is the department that has responsibility for the area associated with the policy.
 The administrative policy program manager provides technical assistance to policy owners and is responsible for managing the content of the policy webpage.

 Each administrative policy has an owner assigned on the specific policy’s webpage.

 - I have questions about [insert policy title] policy.
 Who do I contact?

 All SUNY Plattsburgh administrative policies have a policy owner assigned.
 Please contact that department for more information about the policy.

-All administrative policies are assigned a policy number by Management Services.
+All administrative policies are assigned a policy number by the administrative policy program manager.
 This number is used to identify the policy.
 The policy number identifies the section of the Campus Handbook, the location of the policy within that section, the number of major revision, and for procedures or forms there will be a suffix with that letter.